 For an amending bill

-Note that the descriptor in bold, italicised text at the end is not part of the amendment.
-It is a guide to the subject matter of the amendment to assist the chamber and facilitate the preparation of running sheets (see Brief Guide No. 16—Consideration of Legislation).
+Note that the descriptor in bold, italicised text and square brackets at the end (“export permits”) is not part of the amendment.
+It is a guide to the subject matter of the amendment to assist the Senate and facilitate the preparation of running sheets (see Guide No. 16—Consideration of Legislation).

 For assistance with any of the matters covered by this guide, government senators or their staff should contact the Clerk Assistant (Table), on extension 3020 or firstname.lastname@example.org; and non-government senators or their staff should contact the Clerk Assistant (Procedure) on extension 3380 or email@example.com.